GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Tests

 \section{Tests}

-In this section, we test a particular fully discrete GePUP-ES-SDIRK scheme by several numerical experiments to confirm the analytic results in previous sections.
+In this section, we test a fully discrete GES scheme by several numerical experiments to confirm the analytic results in previous sections.
 We employ the fourth-order finite-volume discretizations in \cite{zhang16:_GePUP} and a fourth-order, algebraically stable SDIRK method proposed by Du, Ju \& Lu \cite{du19:sdirk},

-Along with other possible options of the major orthogonal policies, we show in Table \ref{tab:GePUP-SAV-SDIRK-policies} our choices that constitute the particular GePUP-ES-SDIRK scheme to be tested.
-According to the analysis in Section \ref{sec:algorithms}, this particular INSE solver should be high-order accurate both in time and in space, preserve monotonic decrease of the total kinetic energy, and have an asymptotically vanishing velocity divergence.
+Along with other possible options of the major orthogonal policies, we show in Table \ref{tab:GePUP-SAV-SDIRK-policies} our choices that constitute the particular GES scheme to be tested.
+According to the analysis in Section \ref{sec:algorithms}, this particular INSE solver should be fourth-order accurate both in time and in space, preserve monotonic decrease of the total kinetic energy, and have the velocity divergence well under control.

-In all tests, numerical implementations are performed on a rectangular domain in Cartesian coordinates and thus the electric boundary conditions in (\ref{eq:GePUPe}b) are enforced by setting homogeneous Dirichlet conditions for the tangential velocity components and a homogeneous Neumann condition for the normal velocity.
-The initial condition of cell-averaged velocity is calculated by Boole's rule, a sixth-order formula of Newton-Cotes quadrature.
+All numerical tests are performed on a rectangular domain in Cartesian coordinates, where the electric boundary conditions in (\ref{eq:GePUPe}b) are enforced by homogeneous Dirichlet conditions for the tangential velocity components and a homogeneous Neumann condition for the normal velocity.
+The initial cell-averaged velocity is calculated by Boole's rule, a sixth-order formula of Newton-Cotes quadrature.
 Since exact solutions are unavailable, we define the computational error via Richardson extrapolation, i.e., by the difference of the solution on the current grid and that of the next finer grid.

-For different values of the penalty parameter $\lambda=$1, 10, and 100, error norms resulting in all our numerical tests remain the same up to the first two significant digits; this differs from the results reported in \cite{shirokoff11:_navier_stokes,rosales21:_high_poiss_navier_stokes}.
-This is not surprising since projecting $\mathbf{w}$ to $\mathbf{u}$ with $\mathbf{u}\cdot\mathbf{n}=0$ in (\ref{eq:GePUPe}c,d) and setting $\mathbf{w}^0=\mathbf{u}^0$ in (\ref{eq:GePUP-initialW}) already imply that $|\mathbf{n}\cdot\mathbf{w}|$ be small.
+For different values of the penalty parameter $\lambda=$1, 10, and 100, the corresponding error norms in all numerical tests remain the same up to the first two significant digits; these results differ from those reported in \cite{shirokoff11:_navier_stokes,rosales21:_high_poiss_navier_stokes}.
+However, this is not surprising since projecting $\mathbf{w}$ to $\mathbf{u}$ with $\mathbf{u}\cdot\mathbf{n}=0$ in (\ref{eq:GePUPe}c,d) and setting $\mathbf{w}^0=\mathbf{u}^0$ in (\ref{eq:GePUP-initialW}) already imply a small magnitude of $\mathbf{n}\cdot\mathbf{w}$.
 Nonetheless, a positive-valued $\lambda$ guarantees the no-penetration condition be fulfilled.
-Hereafter in this section we only show results in the case of $\lambda=1$.
+Hereafter we only show results in the case of $\lambda=1$.